 By Paul Hicks

 We were fortunate in consulting a local chimney man, Rich Miller, who advised us that the work required a restoration expert and recommended Chris Prior of Adirondack Chimney.
 A former GE engineer, Chris specializes in restoring older fireplaces and chimneys all over the country.
+They made sure to have a scaffolding chimney access for a safe and stable platform for the workers to access the chimney and perform the repairs.

 As he went about his work, Chris provided some fascinating facts and terms that inspired me to delve further into the history of chimneys and fireplaces.
 I discovered that the functions and names of some of the fireplace tools and accessories are intriguing.